FOOTBALL in New Jersey

 The definitive history.

 American football traces its roots back to the Rutgers campus, where on November 6, 1869 a game was played between Rutgers and Princeton, with the home team winning 6 to 4.
 The game played by the two school resembled a mix of rugby and soccer, both of which had been imported by students from the other side of the Atlantic.
 Few of the conventions familiar to today’s fans were in use at this time— the line of scrimmage, forward pass and drawn-up plays were still many years away.
 The following weekend, Princeton hosted and won a return match between the two schools, 8–0.

 The culture of sports was just beginning to emerge in the United States at this time.
 The Civil War had helped to transform what had once been regarded as gentlemen’s pastimes into competitive games.
 Football was perhaps the ultimate expression of this trend.
 It was a brutal, physical contest of strength and courage.

 During the 1870s and 1880s, football evolved—often by trial and error—under the auspices of northeastern universities.
 Student athletes held annual conventions to discuss changes to the rules.
 These meetings were taken very seriously.
 Walter Camp of Yale was the game’s greatest innovator during this era.
-The game’s greatest team was Princeton.
-The Tigers were the nation’s best team.
-Among their star players in the 1880s and 1890s were Edgar Allen Poe (the poet’s nephew) and his brothers, a trio of bruising blockers named Arthur Wheeler, Jesse Riggs and Langdon Lea, and two great runners, Philip King and Addison Kelly.
+Football's best team was Princeton.
+Among the Tigers' star players in the 1880s and 1890s were Edgar Allen Poe (the poet’s nephew) and his brothers, a trio of bruising blockers named Arthur Wheeler, Jesse Riggs (left)and Langdon Lea, and two great runners, Philip King and Addison Kelly.